"WHY MUSLIM WOMEN EXCEL IN THE PROFESSIONAL ARENA BUT WHEN IT COMES TO PERSONAL LIFE THEY ARE BANKRUPT AND IN ISLAMIC ACTIVITY THEY ARE A FAILURE.”

 Often women blame their periods or hormones for this behavior but what amazes me is that the hormones only act up inside the home; but as soon as she steps out of the house the same beautiful manners and calm face returns.

+Now the question arises: why her emotions can be unleashed and are un-stoppable in personal lives with the most beloved and close people to her, and not in her professional dealings?
 Once I met a man with the appearance of a beautiful practicing Muslim who performed all his prayers at the mosque.
 When I saw him pray, I was jealous of his beautiful salah.
 But once I came to know him personally, the reality of the character emerged, and it didn’t match either his appearance or his devotion in prayers.
-He was bankrupt from Islam and the character of a Muslim in his personal life.
+He was bankrupt from Islam and the character of a Muslim in his personal life. |

 I also knew a Muslim sister whose voice, compassion and manners could melt anyone’s heart.
 I believed that this lady possessed beautiful character and always thought of her husband as a very lucky man until I called one day at an unusual time!
 The woman who answered the phone had a very angry, nasty voice, and rude manners, in fact no manners.
 When I asked to speak to the sister I had called for, there was absolute silence!
 After I repeated my question two, three times, she finally responded in her same sweet voice, “speaking!”
 I asked her about who had answered the phone; again, silence!
 After I insisted, she told me it was her.
 I said, “Please forgive me but can I know who I am talking to now—the one outside or the one inside?
 And which one is the true one?
 Yet again, silence!